 Specific topics will include: Deep listening.
 Discerning what you're led to write.
 Story theology.
 Identifying your reader.
 Preparing to write.
 First words.
 Building a story.
 Sharing a story through publication.
-A brief overview of publishing today.

 Workshop participants should bring a laptop on which to write.
-They should also bring anything that will help them focus on or add details to what they feel led to write—photos for a memoir, a book for review, research for an op/ed—even that manuscript they've had tucked away in a bottom desk drawer for a year just waiting for the opportunity to work on it.
+They should also bring anything that will help them focus on or add details to what they feel led to write—photos for a memoir, a book for review, research for an op/ed—even that manuscript they've had tucked away in a bottom desk drawer just waiting for the opportunity to work on it.

 As the Writer-in-Residence at Earlham School of Religion in 2012, I developed and facilitated a summer intensive course called Writing for God.
 That course, plus a fall semester course called Writing out of the Presence, won rave reviews from participants, according to the school’s dean, and this workshop brings the essence of those courses to the 2018 Gathering—just as it did when it was offered at the 2015 and 2017 Gatherings.
 The workshop at the 2015 Gathering was a powerful experience for me and the 24 who attended.
 One Quaker elder who participated characterized the writing, verbal presentations of the writing, and criticism offered in the manner of Friends as reaching the level of "vocal ministry."
 Lives were changed, articles have subsequently been accepted for publication, at least two books are underway, and each and every one of us has been drawn more deeply into the Presence.
 For many of us, the workshop was one of God's greatest blessings.
 The 2017 workshop was, if that is possible, even more deeply blessed.

 An abbreviated version of the workshop was also offered at a Woolman Hill retreat in 2014 and at the 2015 New England Yearly Meeting Sessions.